Land Trusts, Living Trusts, etc.

 Keeps your name off the public record, and stops fortune hunters from finding you.

 Save time, money and your privacy.
 Your heirs will be grateful.

 Less expensive than one lawsuit or probate proceeding.

 A second benefit to using a personal property trust is it may double as revocable living trust.
 If there is no will or trust, then assets are probated or distributed by statute.
 Probate has the following downsides: Everything goes into the public record, it costs several percent of GROSS asset value, and takes many months.

 1. You can put more in than you think.
-From stock to financial accounts.
-However, you should speak to a lawyer first.
+From homes to stocks and financial accounts.

 2. Transfers aren't Taxable.
 There are no tax consequences for transfers into a revocable trust!
 The property still belongs to you.